 Sancocho (dominican meat and vegetables stew) is without doubt Dominican's most cherished dish.
 Sancocho is usually made for special occasions, but you can enjoy it any day.
+Here I show you all the ways we make sancocho, and how you can make it too.

-The Dominican sancocho is synonymous with fiesta.
-In the Dominican Republic, we are spontaneous and happy people who do not need excuses to celebrate.
-Where there are two or more Dominicans a party can suddenly break out, but sometimes the occasion requires more planning and preparation.
+Where there are two or more Dominicans, a party can suddenly break out.
 It is on that kind of occasion when it is indispensable that someone knows how to make a sancocho dominicano, or beloved national stew.

 If it's your turn, our sancocho recipe is here to rescue you.